 Expunging Your Criminal Record in Oklahoma

-Expunge, or Expungement, is the term used when a person seals or clears their criminal arrest record.
-The difference between seal and expunge depends on whether the charges were dismissed or deferred.
+Expungement is when a person seals or clears their criminal arrest record.
+The difference between sealing and expungement depends on whether the charges were dismissed or deferred.

 Our firm will handle filing the petition in the district where the arrest was made, serving the appropriate parties, and will help protect your future.
-It is important to note only individuals who have received deferred sentences will be eligible for expungements.
-In other words, if you were convicted, there may not be anything they can do for you.
 If you’re not sure of the disposition in your case, give us a call.
 We should be able to quickly determine whether you are able to move forward with your criminal expungement in Oklahoma.

 Effective November 1, 2012, there were several changes to the Oklahoma expungement statutes.
 Prior to 11/1/12, a person could seek an expungement of a dismissal within one year.
 Subsequent to 11/1/12, an individual must now wait until the applicable statute of limitations has passed.